zpok3/Waters-of-Life/README.md

 - [Credits](#credits)

 # Introduction
 A lightweight vanilla plus Wabbajack mod list for Fallout 3.
+This list aims to provide essential Vanilla bug fixes, performance optimizations, restored cut content, and gameplay enhancements, along with minor visual touch ups to improve the game's look without compromising the Vanilla aesthetic too much.

-# List Contents
+## List Contents
 You can look [here](https://loadorderlibrary.com/lists/waters-of-life-3) if you're curious about what mods are included.

-# Requirements
+## Requirements
-- A fresh installation of the **English** version of the game with the all of the DLCs from Steam or GOG.
+- A fresh installation of the **English** version of the game with the all of the DLCs from [Steam](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/) or [GOG](https://www.gog.com/en/game/fallout_3_game_of_the_year_edition).
   - Only the English version is supported.
 I understand that this may be frustrating for non-English speaking users, but due to the core file differences between the different versions, only one version can be supported.
 - Approximately 25GB of free space, game included (21GB with all the downloads deleted afterwards).
 - Windows 10 or higher (64 bit).
 - The latest VC++ Redistributables:
   - [VC++ AIO](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/)
 1. Extract the archive and run `install_all.bat` as an administrator.
     - [2015-2022 X64](https://aka.ms/vs/17/release/vc_redist.x64.exe)
     - [2015-2022 X86](https://aka.ms/vs/17/release/vc_redist.x86.exe)
     - Restart your PC.